Benzonia in Benzie County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Education • Settlements & Settlers.
 A significant historical year for this entry is 1869.

 Location.
 44° 37.081′ N, 86° 5.973′ W. Marker is in Benzonia, Michigan, in Benzie County.
-Marker is at the intersection of Michigan Avenue (U.S. 31) and Traverse Avenue, on the right when traveling south on Michigan Avenue.
+It is at the intersection of Michigan Avenue (U.S. 31) and Traverse Avenue, on the right when traveling south on Michigan Avenue.
 Touch for map.
 Marker is in this post office area: Benzonia MI 49616, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Benzonia College (a few steps from this marker); Mills Community House (about 400 feet away, measured in a direct line); Bruce Catton (about 400 feet away); Crystal Lake (approx. 0.7 miles away); Joyfield Cemetery (approx. 4.6 miles away); Honor Area WWII Honor Roll (approx. 5.1 miles away); First Congregational Church (approx. 6.9 miles away); War Memorial (approx. 7.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Benzonia College (a few steps from this marker); Mills Community House (about 400 feet away, measured in a direct line); Bruce Catton (about 400 feet away); Crystal Lake (approx. 0.7 miles away); Joyfield Cemetery (approx. 4.6 miles away); Honor Area WWII Honor Roll (approx. 5.1 miles away); First Congregational Church (approx. 6.9 miles away); War Memorial (approx. 7.1 miles away).
 Touch for a list and map of all markers in Benzonia.